AVLI Restaurant in Benitses, Corfu: A Dining Experience to Remember

 • Pelagonia,” “Pelagonic Peninsula”

-• With equal to 8 Beaufort wind, it was called “Acha.”
+• With an equal to 8 Beaufort wind, it was called “Acha.”
 The word “Chaos” (from the Stoic concept chaos from cheo = to pour) comes from “acha.”
 This word travels and becomes Swedish/Danish: hav, Latin: aqua.

 • With 9 Beaufort wind, it was called “Rothion.”